pipersjames/T1A3/README.md

 Before we proceed, please note that the application is dependant on a Unix-like operating system (e.g., Linux, macOS) or a compatible shell environment (e.g., Git Bash on Windows).

 A database source file with the following headings: stockcode, description, location, units, costperunit, cyclecode is required. ```database.csv``` has been included in this file package in the src directory as a functional example.
+However the assumption is that the User will provide a database of their own stock items and it must adhere to the conventions the example document.

-There is also a number of other dependancies that if you choose to do so can be installed manually prior to the running of shell script ```script.sh```.
-Otherwise the Shell script will attempt to install these automatically.
+There is also a number of application dependancies that if you choose to do so can be installed manually prior to the running of shell script ```script.sh```.
+Manual installation is not required as the shell script will attempt to install these automatically if they have yet to be installed.

 Dependancies as follows;